 Dr Benjamin Aziz

-My research in the field of computer and information security spans more than 15 years.
-In particular, my research interests are focused on areas related to formal analysis of security properties, engineering secure large-scale distributed systems, security requirements at the engineering level, trust management and digital forensic analysis and formalisation.
-Over the years, I have published over 70 articles, papers, reports and book chapters in these areas.
+My research in the field of computer and information security spans more than 20 years, and my research interests are focused on areas related to formal analysis of security properties, engineering secure network and IoT systems, security requirements at the engineering level, trust management and digital forensic analysis and formalisation.
+I have published over 100 articles, papers, reports and book chapters in these areas.

 Digital Forensics Analysis and Methods

 Digital forensics can be defined as the art and science of applying computer science knowledge to aid the legal process.
 The main concern of a forensic analysis is to obtain digital evidence of illegal or fraudulent behaviour in a manner that preserves the quality of the evidence to stand defence in the court room.
 As in any forensic investigative process, investigating digital evidence may involve a number of phases, which include collecting, preserving, filtering and presenting the evidence.
 My interest in this area lies in combining classical security methods, such as security policies and security services, with digital forensics.
-In particular, it is possible to show that a forensics service can be used to raise the security assurance for a computing system.
-I am also interested in investigating the notion of a digital forensics policy and generating forensic requirements using formal requirements engineering methodologies